 In addition to three independently released albums, JamisonPriest has contributed to many other projects.
 JamisonPriest was a contributing artist (recording ‘The Jewel of Abilene’) on the CD included with the book "The Women There Don't Treat You Mean: Abilene in Song" written by Joe W. Specht.
 Released in 2006, the book gives a behind the scenes look at all the songs written about Abilene.
 JamisonPriest recorded the jingle for igospelradio.com, and added harmonies on albums released by three other Texas artists; Greg Young, Nick Fessler, and the Hogg Maulies.

 JamisonPriest timeline - Jenni and Ed performed as a duo from 1998-2002.
 They were initially called Crossroads, but when they wanted a website in 2000, they found that Crossroads was already taken in every domain.
 They then combined their last names and changed to JamisonPriest.
 They had been discussing adding more instruments/voices, and after a spontaneous performance one night at a coffee shop, they asked Mark Pruitt to join on hand percussion.
 His first official gig was in April 2002.
 Cole joined that May on bass.
-JamisonPriest became a trio, with Jenni, Ed and Cole in December 2004.
+The group performed with four people for several years.
+Since then, JamisonPriest has performed as either a duo or trio, depending on the event.

 Ed Priest - Ed was born at the foot of the Rocky Mountains in Boulder, Colorado.
 However, his family soon moved to Texas where he spent his early childhood.
 The latter half of his childhood was spent in Baltimore, and his teenage years were spent in Southern California.
 Growing up, Ed was exposed to a wide variety of music, including four-part a cappella church music, the early days of rock and roll, the folk scene and the "British invasion" of the early 60s, everything from beach music to psychadelic rock in the mid to late 60s, contemporary Christian in the 70s and 80s, and the eventual overlapping and blurring of musical genres in the 90s.
 For Ed, this wide exposure to music has distilled into a blend of folk, country, soft rock, and gospel.
 Music is all about the message for him, and this comes through with heart and emotion in every song he sings, whether it be a familiar cover or one of his original works (he has been writing songs since age 12).
 Over the years, he has performed solo and in several bands of various descriptions, but the combination that best conveys his soul is JamisonPriest.